George A. B. Peirce

 Before joining the faculty, Professor Peirce served for more than 12 years as the Defense Intelligence Agency’s General Counsel.
 He and his staff provided advice and representation on all legal matters affecting DIA’s worldwide intelligence mission during global counterterrorism and other intelligence operations.
 While at DIA, he taught a national security law seminar as an adjunct professor at the George Washington University Law School.

 Environment and Natural Resources Division, where he brought civil enforcement actions against polluters of our land, air and water resources, resulting in recoveries for the United States valued at over $260 million.

 As an Army Reserve Colonel, he volunteered for active duty after the 9/11 terrorist attacks and served for a year as the Principal Deputy Staff Judge Advocate for U.S. Joint Forces Command.
-He and his colleagues advised the command on the many novel legal issues raised by combat operations against al Qaeda and the Taliban.
+He and his colleagues advised the command on the many novel legal issues raised by initial combat operations against al Qaeda and the Taliban.

 Earlier in his career, Professor Peirce was an associate at the Washington, D.C. law firm of Steptoe & Johnson, where he focused on litigation, international law, and ethics.
 He began his legal career as an Army judge advocate, with assignments that included criminal prosecution with the 1st Infantry Division, duty at a strategic intelligence outpost in Turkey, and service at the Pentagon with the Army’s International Affairs Division and the Army General Counsel’s Office, where he dealt with the legal and policy ramifications of the Iran-Contra Affair.

-Professor Peirce received his B.S. degree from West Point in 1974 as a Distinguished Cadet and his J.D. cum laude from Harvard in 1979, where he was a member of the International Law Journal.
-In 2014, he earned his M.S. in Strategic Intelligence from the National Intelligence University in 2014.
+Professor Peirce received his B.S. degree from West Point in 1974 as a Distinguished Cadet, his J.D. cum laude from Harvard Law School in 1979, and his M.S. in Strategic Intelligence from the National Intelligence University in 2014.
 He is also a graduate of the U.S. Army War College.
 He has published articles on international law involving arms control, the law of war, and the law of the sea, and has given presentations on intelligence law, leadership and ethics at Georgetown University, Johns Hopkins University, the National Defense University, the Army Judge Advocate General’s Legal Center and School, the University of South Florida and the University of Oxford.